walter-weinmann/b_trees/README.md

     B-Tree1 = B-Tree2 = b_tree()

-Updates Key to value Value in B-Tree1 and returns the new tree.
+Updates Key to value Value in B-Tree1 and returns the new B-Tree2.
 Assumes that the key is present in the tree.

 ### values (B-Tree) -> [Value] ###